sb-ai-lab/Eco2AI/README.md

 # now, we want to create a new tracker for new calculations
 tracker = eco2ai.Tracker()
-# now, it's equivelent to:
+# now, it's equivalent to:
 # tracker = eco2ai.Tracker(
 #     project_name="YourProjectName",
 #     experiment_description="training the <your model> model",